OcelotBabou/Quartz/content/8-NPC/Siar'Morrin/North/Drogar Varkalir.md

 ![[Drogarart.png]]
 ### Personality

 - **Traits:** Drogar is sincere, determined, and warm-hearted.
-He idolizes his older siblings, especially Veyna and [[Rhaegar]], and tries hard to live up to what he believes they represent.
+He idolizes his older siblings, especially Veyna and [[Rhaegar Varkalir]], and tries hard to live up to what he believes they represent.
 Compassionate and loyal to a fault, he’s the kind of child who comforts others even when he’s quietly struggling himself.
 - **Strengths:** Natural strength and discipline, a quick learner, and deeply empathetic.
 His ability to connect with others and offer support makes him well-loved and respected within the pack, despite his age.
 - **Weaknesses:** Drogar’s desire to please everyone can lead to self-neglect, and he struggles with the pressure of living up to the family’s expectations.
 His emotional sensitivity, while a strength, can leave him vulnerable when he feels overlooked or forgotten.
 ### Background